Centralizers of Hamiltonian circle actions on rational ruled surfaces: Isotropy representations

-Note that the above codimension calculation was with respect to the basis of the maximal torus in $K(2n)$.
-Hence to calculate the codimension for the $S^1(1,b,m) \subset \T_m$ as in our case, we need to transform the basis by multiplication by the matrix $ $.
-Thus it takes the vector $ $ in the basis for the standard moment polytope

-to the vector $ $ in the basis for the balanced polytope (for which we did the above calculations).
+Note that the above codimension calculation was performed with respect to the basis of the maximal torus in $K(2n)$.
+To express the codimension in terms of the standard basis, use the matrix $ $ which takes the vector $ $ in the basis for the standard moment polytope of Figure~\ref{fig:PolytopesDifferentBases}~(a) to the vector $ $ in the basis for the balanced polytope of Figure~\ref{fig:PolytopesDifferentBases}~(c).
+In this basis, the codimension of $S^1(1,b;m)$ is given by the number of $j \in \{1-\frac{m}{2}, \cdots, \frac{m}{2}-1\}$ such that $(\frac{m}{2} - b) + j = 0$.
+Relabelling $j^\prime$ as $\frac{m}{2}+j$, we have that the codimension is given by the number of $j^\prime \in \{1, \cdots , m-1\}$ such that $j^\prime=b$.